siemeris/42Born2Code/README.md

   </a>
 </div>

-# 42Journey
+# 42Journey - Born2Code! :computer: :grin:
 A continually updated collection of links to the different projects I will be undertaking as a student at 42Madrid.

-Born2Code! :computer: :grin:
+❗ If you are a 42 student, I strongly suggest not to copy my code.
+Instead, I encourage you to use it as a reference.

-⚠️ If you are a 42 student, I strongly suggest not to copy my code.
-Instead, I encourage you to use it as a reference ⚠️ ❗ Do not copy something that you don´t understand. ❗
+❗ Do not copy something that you don´t understand. ❗

 ## Main Stats